1st/python-book/Articles/SublimeText.md

 ### Other useful plugins

+[SublimeLinter-html-tidy](https://github.com/SublimeLinter/SublimeLinter-html-tidy) - HTML code validator.
+Before install: check if your have installed `tidy` on your computer.

 [SublimeLinter-jshint](https://github.com/SublimeLinter/SublimeLinter-jshint) - JavaScript code validation.
+Before install: see instructions on plugin page.

-Before install: see instructions on pligin page.
+[SublimeLinter-csslint](https://github.com/SublimeLinter/SublimeLinter-csslint) - CSS code validator.
+Before install: see instructions on plugin page.

-[SublimeLinter-html-tidy](https://github.com/SublimeLinter/SublimeLinter-html-tidy) - check yout HTML on errors.
-Before install: check if your have installed `tidy` on your computer.

 See also: git, mercurial.